-Are you coping with post-traumatic stress?
+Are you coping with Post Traumatic Stress Disorder (PTSD)?

 - Have you experienced or had to deal with an extremely traumatic event that included actual or threatened death, or serious injury to yourself or someone else?